-Caution: Exposure to Radio Frequency Radiation.
+Exposure to Radio Frequency Radiation

-To comply with FCC RF exposure compliance requirements, for mobile configurations, a separation distance of at least 20 cm must be maintained between the antenna of this device and all persons.

-This device must not be co-located or operating in conjunction with any other antenna or transmitter.
+To comply with FCC RF exposure compliance requirements, a separation distance of at least 20 cm must be maintained between the antenna of this device and all persons.
+This device must not be co-located or operating in conjunction with any other antenna or transmitter within a host device, except in accordance with FCC multi-transmitter product procedures.